MestreLion/git-tools/README.md

 	sudo port install git-tools

-Also available in Kali Linux, MidnightBDS mports, Mageia and possibly many others.
+Also available in Kali Linux, MidnightBDS _mports_, Mageia, and possibly other distributions.

-**Manual install**: to run from the repository tree, just clone the it and add the installation directory to your `$PATH`:
+**Manual install**: to run from the repository tree, just clone and add the installation directory to your `$PATH`:
 ```sh
 cd ~/some/dir
 git clone https://github.com/MestreLion/git-tools.git